-- 1. Determine the number of samples required to perform flow cytometry including necessary labeling controls. - 2.
-Aliquot approximately 4 8 x 105 cells per sample into a 5 mL round-bottom tube or a 1.7 mL microcentrifuge tube. - 3.
-Centrifuge cells at 300 x g for 5 minutes. - Carefully remove the supernatant without disrupting the cell pellet and resuspend cells in 250 μL of 2% Paraformaldehyde Solution/tube.
-Gently mix and incubate on ice for 15 - 30 minutes. - 5.
-Add 1 mL of 2% FBS/PBS to each tube.
-Gently mix and centrifuge at 300 x q for 5 minutes. - Carefully remove the supernatant without disrupting the cell pellet and resuspend cells in 500 μL of Saponin Permeabilization Buffer (SPB)/tube.
-Gently mix and incubate at room temperature (15 - 25°C) for 15 minutes. - Note: Cells should remain in SPB until the final resuspension step, prior to analysis by flow cytometry. - 7.
-While the samples are incubating, prepare a sufficient quantity of the primary antibody mix (100 μ L/sample) at the predetermined optimal working dilution, using SPB as the diluent. - 8.
+- Determine the number of samples required to perform flow cytometry including necessary labeling controls. - 2.
+Aliquot approximately 4 8 x 10 cells per sample into a 5 mL FACS tube or a 1.5 mL tube. - 3.
+Centrifuge cells at 300 x g for 5 minutes. - 4.
+Carefully remove the supernatant without disrupting the cell pellet and resuspend cells in 250 μL of 2% Paraformaldehyde Solution/tube.
+Gently mix and incubate on ice for 15 30 minutes. - 5.
+Add 1 mL of 2% FBS/PBS/tube.
+Gently mix and centrifuge at 300 x g for 5 minutes. - 6.
+Carefully remove the supernatant without disrupting the cell pellet and resuspend cells in 500 μL of SPB/tube.
+Gently mix and incubate at room temperature (15 25°C) for 15 minutes. - Note: Cells should remain in SPB until the final resuspension step, prior to flow cytometric analysis. - 7.
+While the samples are incubating, make a sufficient quantity of the primary antibody mix (100 μL/sample) at the predetermined optimal working dilution, using SPB as the diluent. - 8.
 Centrifuge cells at 300 x g for 5 minutes. - 9.
 Carefully remove the supernatant without disrupting the cell pellet and resuspend cells in the primary antibody mix (100 μL/sample).
 Gently mix and incubate on ice for 15 60 minutes.
-If using a directly conjugated antibody, protect samples from exposure to direct light.
+If using a directly conjugated antibody, protect samples from exposure to direct light. - 10.
+Add 1 mL of SPB to each tube, gently mix and centrifuge at 300 x g for 5 minutes. - If using an unconjugated primary antibody: while the samples are centrifuging, make a sufficient quantity of the secondary antibody mix (100 μL/sample) using the appropriate secondary antibody at the predetermined optimal working dilution.
+Continue to step 14. - If using a directly conjugated antibody: continue to step 13

-- 10. Add 1 mL of SPB to each tube, gently mix and centrifuge at 300 x g for 5 minutes. - If using an unconjugated primary antibody: While the samples are centrifuging, prepare a sufficient quantity of the secondary antibody mix (100 μL/sample) using the appropriate secondary antibody at the predetermined optimal working dilution.
-Proceed to step 11. - If using a directly conjugated antibody, proceed to step 13. - 11.
-Carefully remove the supernatant without disturbing the cell pellet and resuspend the cells in the secondary antibody mix.
+- 11. Carefully remove the supernatant without disturbing the cell pellet and resuspend the cells in the secondary antibody mix.
 Gently mix and incubate on ice for 15 60 minutes.
 Protect samples from exposure to direct light. - 12.
 Add 1 mL of SPB to each tube.
 Gently mix and centrifuge at 300 x g for 5 minutes. - 13.
-Carefully remove the supernatant without disturbing the cell pellet and resuspend the cells in 300 μL of 2% FBS/PBS.
-Transfer to a 5 mL round-bottom tube if necessary. - 14.
+Carefully remove the supernatant without disturbing the cell pellet and resuspend the cells in 300 $\mu$ L of 2% FBS/PBS.
+Transfer to a 5 mL FACS tube if necessary. - 14.
 Place samples on ice, while avoiding exposure to direct light, and analyze by flow cytometry as soon as possible.

-Optional: To ensure that only single cells are assessed, examine a plot of FSC area versus FSC height in the linear range and gate out events that deviate from diagonal (see Figure 15).
+Optional: In order to ensure only single cells are assessed, examine a plot of FSC area versus FSC height in the linear range and gate out events that deviate from diagonal as in Figure 15.

 Figure 15.
-Example of Doublet Discrimination by Flow Cytometry
+An Example of Doublet Discrimination by Flow Cytometry

-Copyright © 2020 by STEMCELL Technologies Inc. All rights reserved including graphics and images.
-STEMCELL Technologies & Design, STEMCELL Shield Design, Scientists Helping Scientists, CellAdhere, CloneR, FreSR, RSeT, and ReLeSR are trademarks of STEMCELL Technologies Canada Inc. Corring and Matrigel are registered trademarks of Corning Incorporated.
-E8, mTeSR, and TeSR are trademarks of WARF.
-Vitronectin XF is a developed and manufactured by Nucleus Biologics, and Vitronectin XF is a trademark of Nucleus Biologics.
-CryoStor is a registered trademark of BloLife Solutions.
-Parafilm is a registered trademark of Bemis Company, Inc. ACCUTASE is a trademark of Innovative Cell Technologies Inc. All other trademarks are the property of their respective holders.
+Copyright © 2015 by STEMCELL Technologies Inc. All rights reserved including graphics and images.
+STEMCELL Technologies & Design, STEMCELL Shield Design, Scientists Helping Scientists, CellAdhere, FreSR and ReLeSR are trademarks of STEMCELL Technologies Inc. Matrigel is a registered trademark of Corning Incorporated.
+E8, mTeSR and TeSR are trademarks of WARF.
+Vitronectin XF is developed and manufactured by Primorigen Biosciences Inc., and Vitronectin XFTM is a trademark of Primorigen Biosciences, Inc. CryoStor is a registered trademark of BioLife Solutions.
+Parafilm is a registered trademark of Bemis Company, Inc. All other trademarks are the property of their respective holders.
 While STEMCELL has made all reasonable efforts to ensure that the information provided by STEMCELL and its suppliers is correct, it makes no warranties or representations as to the accuracy or completeness of such information.